Building or renovating an outdoor deck

 - With the general structure established, decking boards are nailed in place and then trimmed.

 - Additional features such as stairs railing are added.

-- If needed, the deck as stained and sealed for durability.
+- If needed, the deck is stained and sealed for durability.

 The lower, structural part of the deck is determined by code requirements and is usually made of pressure-treated lumber.
 However, there are several options available for the top deck.
 Removing old deck materials from an existing deck and replacing them is one way to renovate a deck.
 This reduces costs since the entire outdoor deck structure does not need to be rebuilt.

-Wood composites are created from recycled plastics and wood fibers.
-They are favored due to their softness underfoot and durability.
+Wood composites are created from recycled plastics and wood fibres.
+They are favoured due to their softness underfoot and durability.
 Wood composite decks do not need staining or sealing, either initially or at any point in their lifespan.
-Composites’ colors can fade over time, especially in sunnier areas.
+Composites’ colours can fade over time, especially in sunnier areas.
 While composites are low-maintenance, they are not maintenance-free.
 Like other decking materials, they must periodically be clean of moss, mold, and mildew, especially if the deck is shaded.

-Fiberglass deck material is very popular now.
+The fibreglass deck material is very popular now.
 It can be painted or stained and it lasts forever.
-Slip-resistant fiberglass panels overlap to form a continuous solid surface, making it especially good when decking over a lower area that needs to stay dry.
-Fiberglass deck panels do not rot, rust, or harbor mildew.
-Which makes fiberglass decking ideal for high-moisture conditions.
+Slip-resistant fibreglass panels overlap to form a continuous solid surface, making it especially good when decking over a lower area that needs to stay dry.
+Fibreglass deck panels do not rot, rust, or harbour mildew.
+Which makes fibreglass decking ideal for high-moisture conditions.